NotAustinVT/LethalCompany_PlayerAvatarLoader/README.md

 # PlayerAvatarLoader v1.1.1
-### Uses ModelReplacementAPI to load a number of unique models for each player
+### Uses ModelReplacementAPI to load a number of unique models for each player.
+I can best be contacted on discord if needed at notaustin69 (NotAustin)

 ## Features
 - Allows each player to have up to 4 unique models (1 for each vanilla suit).